smartemission/smartemission/docs/platform/architecture.rst

 Docker Strategy
 ---------------

-The architecture described above will be deployed on the FIWARE Platform provided by the FIWARE Lab NL organization (http://fiware-lab.nl ).
-The FIWARE Lab NL offers a PAAS-based computing and storage cloud where instances for common (VM-)images like Ubuntu can be created, provisioned (e.g. Storage, Networking, CPU), and deployed.
-Components from the Smart Emission Data Platform as described in the architecture above will be deployed on the FIWARE Platform using Docker.
+Components from the Smart Emission Data Platform as described in the architecture above are deployed using Docker.
 Docker is a common computing container technology also used extensively within FIWARE.
 By using Docker we can create reusable high-level components, “Containers”, that can be built and run within multiple contexts.
 Figure 4 sketches the Docker deployment.
 The entities denote Docker Containers, the arrows linking.